Ratio Covers of Convex Sets and Optimal Mixture Density Estimation: Ratio covers of convex sets

 \section{Ratio covers of convex sets}

 After approximating the target distribution in Hellinger distance (as we did above, for instance in the special case of finite mixtures), a central question in this work is how to convert this control into a \emph{small} set of candidate distributions such that at least one is close to $p^\star$ in KL divergence.
-We recall from Lemma~\ref{lem:kltohellinger} that the KL divergence $\kll{p}{q}$ can be bounded in terms of the Hellinger distance together with a factor depending on the maximal likelihood ratio $\sup_{x\in\mathcal X}\frac{p(x)}{q(x)}$.
-In particular, if $p$ and $q$ lie in the same squared Hellinger ball of radius $\eps$ and the ratio $\sup_{x\in\mathcal X}\frac{p(x)}{q(x)}$ is bounded by a constant, then one obtains a bound of the form $\kll{p}{q}\le C\,\eps$ for some constant $C>0$ depending only on that ratio bound.
-This motivates the notion of a \textit{ratio cover}, which we will later apply to Hellinger balls to obtain the KL covers needed in our applications.
+We recall from Lemma~\ref{lem:kltohellinger} that the KL divergence $\kll{p}{q}$ can be bounded in terms of the Hellinger distance together with a factor depending on the maximal density ratio $\sup_{x\in\mathcal X}\frac{p(x)}{q(x)}$.
+In particular, if $p$ and $q$ lie in the same squared Hellinger ball of radius $\eps$ and the density ratio is bounded by a constant, then $\kll{p}{q}\le C\,\eps$ for some constant $C>0$ depending only on that ratio bound.
+This motivates the general notion of a \textit{ratio cover}, which we will later apply to Hellinger balls to obtain the KL covers needed in our applications.

 \begin{definition} Let $K$ be a compact subset of $\R_+^d$ and $\alpha \geq 1$.
 We say that a subset $A \subset K$ is an \emph{$\alpha$-ratio cover} of $K$ if for every $\theta = (\theta_1, \dots, \theta_d) \in K$, there exists an element $\phi = (\phi_1, \dots, \phi_d) \in A$ such that $\theta_j \leq \alpha \, \phi_j$ for every $j=1, \dots, d$. \end{definition}